camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/helm-kubernetes/platforms/microsoft-aks.md

 | Standard SSD (E30) | 1,000         | 500 (1,000)                | $76.80          | $0.0768      |
 | Premium SSD v2     | 256           | 3,000                      | $20.74          | $0.081       |

-For an overview and pricing for your particular region, please conduct the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/details/managed-disks).
+For an overview and pricing for your particular region, see the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/details/managed-disks).

 ### Zeebe Ingress